operator-framework/operator-controller/docs/drafts/single-owner-objects.md

 If an operator bundle provides a `CustomResourceDefinition` (CRD), it can only be installed once in the cluster.
 Attempting to install another `ClusterExtension` that provides the same CRD will result in a failure, as OLM prevents multiple ownership of the CRD resource.

 ### 2. `ClusterExtensions` Cannot Share Objects
 OLM's single-owner policy means that **`ClusterExtensions` cannot share ownership of any objects**.
-If one `ClusterExtension` manages a specific resource (e.g., a custom resource or a service), another `ClusterExtension` cannot claim ownership of the same object.
+If one `ClusterExtension` manages a specific resource (e.g., a `Deployment`, `CustomResourceDefinition`, or `Service`), another `ClusterExtension` cannot claim ownership of the same object.
 Any attempt to do so will be blocked by the system.

 ## Error Messages